Group B finished: Switzerland 1st, Canada 2nd, Bosnia 3rd, and Qatar 4th

 During the first half, the game was back and forth between the areas, with dangerous chances for both Canada and Switzerland, but neither could break the deadlock.

 Just after the second half began, the Europeans struck quickly.
-In just 45 seconds, Rubén Vargas received the ball completely alone in the area and, after a touch, unleashed a low right-footed shot that went in at the near post past goalkeeper Maxime Crépeau for the 1-0.
+In just 45 seconds, Rubén Vargas would receive the ball completely alone in the area and, after a control, unleashed a low right-footed shot that went in at the near post past goalkeeper Maxime Crépeau for the 1-0.

 Cargando tweet...

-Clearly more motivated than in the initial minutes, Switzerland became bolder and managed to increase the lead: in the 57th minute, Breel Embolo received the ball marked at the edge of the area and passed it to Johan Manzambi, who struck first time to make it 2-0.
+Clearly more motivated than in the initial minutes, Switzerland would push forward and increase the lead: at the 57th minute, Breel Embolo received the ball marked at the edge of the area and passed it to Johan Manzambi, who scored the 2-0 with a first-time shot.

 Cargando tweet...

-Although Canada would pull one back 15 minutes from the end thanks to a goal from substitute Promise David, it wouldn’t be enough to level the match and take first place in the group, which ultimately remained in Swiss hands.
+Although Canada would manage to score 15 minutes from the end thanks to a goal from substitute Promise David, it wouldn't be enough to level the match and secure first place in the group, which would ultimately remain in Swiss hands.

 Cargando tweet...